 Waverley College invited to join the Associated Schools of NSW.
 Invitation accepted

 A Brief History of The Associated Schools of NSW

 - The Committee of the Associated Schools of NSW (CAS) was formed in 1929.

-- The Association arose out of a desire to formalize sporting contacts between a number of interested schools (originally Barker College, Cranbrook School, Knox Grammar School, St. Aloysius’ College, and Trinity Grammar School).
+- The ASSOCIATION arose out of a desire to formalise sporting contacts between a number of interested schools (originally Barker College, Cranbrook School, Knox Grammar School, St. Aloysius’ College, and Trinity Grammar School).
 Waverley College became the sixth Associated School in 1943.
-The membership has remained stable since that time, though in the late 1990’s the General Committee investigated the possibility of inviting additional schools to membership.
+The membership has remained stable since that time, though in the late 1990’s the General Committee investigated the possibility of inviting additional schools to become members.